TeamPiped/documentation/content/docs/api-documentatoin/index.md

-    "uploadedDate": "2021-01-01", // The date the video was uploaded "uploader": "", // The name of the channel of the video "uploaderUrl": "/channel/...", // The URL of the channel of the video "videoStreams": [
+    "uploadedDate": "2021-01-01", // The date the video was uploaded "uploader": "", // The name of the channel of the video "uploaderUrl": "/channel/...", // The URL of the channel of the video "uploaderVerified": true, // Whether or not the channel of the video is verified "videoStreams": [
         {
             "bitrate": 0, // The bitrate of the video stream in bytes